junikimm717/fls-assignment-public/kernel/README.md

 corresponding environment for this lab.

-You should aim to modify `./build.sh` such that in a clean run, it is capable of compiling a linux kernel binary and placing it at `$DIST/linuximage`.
+You should aim to modify `./build.sh` such that in a clean run, it is capable of compiling a Linux kernel binary and placing it at `$DIST/linuximage`.
 You will have other scripts later on that work with the `$DIST/linuximage` kernel binary.

 Please feel free to write **additional scripts** to automate any other tasks